 See Logging in Using Code or the API Reference to learn what functions are available.

 In addition to username and password, you can allow your users to log in with their existing Google, Facebook or Microsoft accounts.
-Anvil also has built-in local Active Directory (AD) and PKI Certificate systems for Enterprise users.
+Anvil also has built-in local Active Directory (AD) and PKI Certificate systems for Enterprise users, and supports SAML Authentication.
 See Authentication Choices for more information.

 If you’re using the Users Service, user accounts are stored in a Data Table called ‘Users’.
 The password is